Southern Africa Safaris

-Across deserts, wetlands, river systems, and private reserves, Southern Africa safaris allow journeys to unfold without urgency.
-Wildlife viewing here benefits from lower visitor density, strong conservation frameworks, and landscapes that support long-distance sightings and extended time in the field.
+Across deserts, wetlands, river systems, and private reserves, journeys unfold without urgency.
+Wildlife viewing benefits from lower visitor density, strong conservation frameworks, and landscapes that allow extended time in the field.

 - Lion, leopard, cheetah, and spotted hyena